justinethier/keyva/lsm/Readme.md

 ![SST Level 0](../docs/images/lsm-level-0.png "SST Level 0")

+In order to find the most recent value for a key in level 0 each SST file must be checked, starting from the most recent file and working back to the oldest file.

 Higher levels are arranged more efficiently.
-Data is guaranteed to be in sorted order across all files in the level:
+Data is guaranteed to be in sorted order across all files in the level.
+So a binary search may be used to find the SST file containing a given key:

 ![SST Level 1](../docs/images/lsm-level-1.png "SST Level 1")